moT01/.timestamp-microservice/TUTORIAL.md

 ## 1. Instructions

 Run your project by entering `npm start` in the terminal from the `timestamp-microserice` folder.
-After it's started, click the `localhost` button at the top left and open `localhost:8080` by clicking it in the drop down.
+After it's started, click the `preview` button at the top and open port `8080` to view the front end of the project.
+Finish building the server to fulfill the user stories below.

 ### 1.1